red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 }
 ```

-You do not need to write singleton dependencies in module dependencies list.
+You do not need to write singleton dependencies in the module dependencies list.

-If you decided to store dependency instances inside module you need to connect this module - so you can access it.
-You can do it with <b>connectModule</b> method.
+If you decide to store dependency instances inside a module, you need to connect this module so you can access it.
+You can do it with the `connectModule` method.

-<b>Important:</b> Module instances passed to <b>modules</b> field must be unique.
+**Important:** Module instances passed to the `modules` field must be unique.

 Here is an example: